susestudio/studio-help/100_quickstart/104_creating-appliances.md

 **USB stick/hard disk image**
 Dump this format on your USB stick or hard disk and boot from it.
-You may need to instuct the machine's BIOS to boot from an external source if you're usign a USB stick.
-You can write the disk image using either the `dd` command, or image writing software on any existing OS.
+You may need to instruct the machine's BIOS to boot from an external source if you're usign a USB stick.
+You can write the disk image by using either the `dd` command or image writing software on any existing OS.

 **Live CD/DVD (.iso)**
 Use this format if you want to burn your appliance on CD or DVD.
-This is the easiest way to prepare bootable media; simply download the .iso file, and burn it to disk via any existing OS.
+This is the easiest way to prepare bootable media.
+Simply download the .iso file and burn it to disk via any existing OS.

 **Preload ISO (.iso)**
-This is an ideal format if you planning to do installations on physical machines, when you do not require a 'live' experience (running from the media *without installing*).
+This is an ideal format if you are planning to perform installations on physical machines without a 'live' experience (running from the media *without installing*).
 Your appliance's disk image will be wrapped in a simple bootable installer that asks only which hard disk to install to.
 Your installation media can be prepared on any existing OS